dohliam/pingyam-rb/README.md

 * `8`: [Sidney Lau](https://en.wikipedia.org/wiki/Sidney_Lau_romanisation) / 劉錫祥
 * `9`: [Penkyamp](http://cantonese.wikia.com/wiki/Penkyamp) / 粵語拼音字 (Tone numbers)
 * `10`: Penkyamp (tone diacritics)

+Note: the library includes a method to convert the Yale transcription to the more traditional 6-tone system (see [below](#modifying-the-output) for details).

 ## Requirements